tinyplayerss/RUM-Slides/README.md

 - **Dynamic Slide Count:** Adapts to changes in the slides folder, dynamically updating the total slide count for easy management.

-- **Responsive Design:** Ensure a polished appearance with responsive design, adjusting to various screen sizes and resolutions.

 - **Customizable Styling:** Tailor the overlay to match your branding with customizable colors, fonts, and styles.

 RUM-Slides is an open-source project that empowers streamers to elevate their content effortlessly.
 Whether you're showcasing fan art, highlights, or announcements, RUM-Slides adds a professional touch to your streaming setup.
 Fork the project and integrate it into your streaming toolkit to captivate your audience with visually appealing overlays.